 It is clear that the Indian car scene is seeing a paradigm shift with its cars.
 With the daily adventures of an average commuter stuck in a choc-a-bloc traffic jam, driving a manual seems to be quite a tedious task.
 An automatic on the other hand will not make the congestion go away but, will reduce fatigue and make your daily drive a breeze.

 So, you are a proud owner of an automatic vehicle.
 But, are you shifting right?
-Driving an automatic is quite straightforward and easy, but there are subtle mistakes that almost every automatic driver makes and we are going to list them here.
+Driving an automatic is quite straightforward and easy, but there are subtle mistakes that almost every automatic driver makes.
+We are going to list them here.

 Shifting from “D” to “R” without stopping

-Keep in mind; a car transmission is not meant to stop the car.
+Keep this in mind: a car transmission is not meant to stop the car.
 You have brakes for that purpose.

 Shifting to Neutral at a red light

-This is a common misconception in the community, where it is advised to put the car in neutral when at a red light citing that it saves fuel and reduces the wear on the torque converter.
+This is a common misconception in the community.
+People are advised to put the car in neutral when at a red light citing that it saves fuel and reduces the wear on the torque converter.

 But, the truth is quite the contrary.
-Putting the car in neutral won’t save you any fuel, and as far as wearing-out the torque converter, you are causing more damage when you switch from neutral to drive.
-Lets put an end to this myth once and for all.
+Putting the car in neutral won’t save you any fuel.
+When you shift to neutral at the stop signal you really are delaying the wear on the torque converter.
+In fact, you are causing more damage to it when you switch from neutral to drive.
+So, lets put an end to this myth once and for all.

 “Launching” your vehicle

-It is not fast and furious, and you are going to destroy your automatic transmission.
+Life is not Fast and Furious.
+Keep making this driving mistake and you will destroy your automatic transmission.
 Absolutely refrain from “launching” your car.
-Do not revv your car and shift to drive.
-First of all, this is not how a launch feature works, and second, this is going to kill the transmission.
+Do not rev your car and shift to drive.
+First of all, this is not how a launch feature works, and secondly, this is going to kill the transmission.

 Doing this gives a sudden shock to transmission as it abruptly shifts from neutral to drive in high RPM.